VasaniAman/ai_german_translator/README.md

 # AI German Translator

 I have used HuggingFace and Gradio to help this project come alive.
-If you would like to run it on your local machine, these are the dependencies you will need:
+If you would like to run it on your local machine, create a folder on your machine, and add a file with the name 'app.py'.
+We will edit this file after a few steps.

+## Step 1: Download the dependencies.

+Download the following dependencies:

-## Dependencies
+### Dependencies

 Before using the AI German Translator, make sure to install the following dependencies: